-In 2018, Highways England admitted that the speed limits they imposed don’t necessarily reflect real-time traffic conditions.
+In 2018, National Highways admitted that the speed limits they imposed don’t necessarily reflect real-time traffic conditions.
 If congestion doesn’t build up as expected, motorists are sometimes told to drive 30 mph below the normal speed limit despite roads being clear.

 MP Tracey Crouch called for the roll-out of smart motorways to be halted amid concerns that the replacement of the hard shoulder posed safety concerns for drivers and breakdown services.

 The Police also disagree with the system as the force has complained that there is nowhere to pull over reckless drivers.
 With no hard shoulder, officers are forced to drive for ‘miles and miles’ before apprehending culprits.
 Emergency services also state that the time taken to get to the scene of an accident is now considerably longer as they have to battle through stationary traffic when they would, in the past, have been able to use the hard shoulder.